-In this post, I will share a little bit about what our summers have looked like!
+In this post, I will share a little bit about what our summer plans have looked like!
 I know that if our family doesn’t go into the season with a plan, the days are long and chaotic and we will end up wasting the summer away!
 I live for lists, and I have found that in the summer especially, they are particularly helpful!
 To keep myself and my children organized, I make lists of everything.
 We have a daily to-do list, daily activities list, rainy-day activity list, a learning list (tv shows/books), and a summer to-do list (or bucket list).
 They are seriously helpful for giving my children (and myself) some order to a long summer at home!

 Daily to-do List